+All three categories will be prepared by the proponents and the meeting will decide which mode to use (RA/LDB/LDP) for each sequence (except the CatRobot, which will only be generated according to the RA test conditions).

+The test material at resolution lower than 4K will be expanded to full screen by the player and evaluated together with the 4K test material.

+The HDR material will be shown at the HDR-capable display.

 Test conditions and data to be provided

-The test conditions are according to CTC on VTM with ALF turned on and VTM with ALF turned off for CE5-1, CE5-2, CE5-4.
-Also, test with SAO switched off is planned for CE5-4.
+The test conditions are according to CTC on VTM with ALF turned on and VTM with ALF turned off for CE5-1 and CE5-3.
+The test conditions are according to CTC shall be provided Also, test with SAO switched off is planned for CE5-3.
 In addition, the proponents of these sub-tests need to provide results for additional QP and additional test sequences chosen by the CE (see above).
 The sequences length for the subjective viewing is 10 seconds.
 The complexity of the proposals according to Section 7 should be reported by the proponents.

-The test conditions are according the CTC on VTM for CE5-4.
+The test conditions are according the CTC on VTM for CE5-2 (Anchor 1).

-Studying effect of the deblocking methods on 4:4:4 chroma format is planned.
+Studying effect of the deblocking method in CE5-1.2 on HDR PQ video material is planned.

 Time-line and Responsibilities